woakes070048/harvester/README.md

 ## Integrate it with your own QR code

-The brilliance of the system truly comes to shine, once you combine it with e.g. a QR code on your retail location.
+The brilliance of the system truly comes to shine, once you combine it with e.g. a QR code at your own retail location.
 This allows you to have all of your happy customers share how awesome you are, and how happy they are with your service/product - And such create more customers for you and your shop.
 You can create your own QR code, linking to your own personal rater [here](http://www.qr-code-generator.com/) for instance.

+Basically, it gives any _"mom and pop store"_ a billion dollars worth of marketing tools, and it's Open Source!